Mahsak89/Tictactoe/README.md

 Tic-tac-toe is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

+## Acknowledgements

+1. A special thanks to my mentor, Agshat Garg, for his valuable feedback during mentoring sessions.

+1. Also, I like to thank all of the Code Institute support groups.

+1. The design and layout of this website are based on the Rule of Thirds.

+1. All the images on the website have an external source and have been used for only educational purposes.

+1. Code Institute tutorials were very helpful throughout the whole project.

 - ### **Structure**

   - #### First and third section(header and footer):